googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 1. A discussion about the pro's and con's of the current implementation would be good since there might be different views due to different experiences with this topic.

 2. Because of 1., the possible approaches are of course also up to discussion and more suggestions are welcome.

+3. If we decide for approach 3., we need to decide on meaningful default parameters.